Anubal-iv/GDS-Hackathon-power-bi-project/README.md

-Project: Generate Insights to Solve a Supply Chain Issue in FMCG Domain Complete project video presentation : https://drive.google.com/file/d/1bv4fGKHHu5SgxG05YfO-VRO8eJfvJk4L/view?usp=sharing Problem Statement:
+Project: Generate Insights to Solve a Supply Chain Issue in FMCG Domain Complete project video presentation: https://drive.google.com/file/d/1bv4fGKHHu5SgxG05YfO-VRO8eJfvJk4L/view?usp=sharing

+Problem Statement:
 GDS Mart is a growing FMCG manufacturer headquartered in Gujarat, India.
 It is currently operational in three cities Surat, Ahmedabad and Vadodara.
 They want to expand to other metro/tier1 cities in the next 2 years.